Police: Gunman fired more than 70 rounds at July 4 parade

 “He was so happy,” she said.
 “Happy to be living in the moment.”

-Xochil Toledo said her father tried to shield her grandfather and was shot in the arm; her boyfriend also was shot in the back and taken by someone to nearby hospital because they weren’t sure there would be enough ambulances for all the victims.
+Xochil Toledo said her father tried to shield her grandfather and was shot in the arm.
+Her boyfriend also was shot in the back and taken to a hospital.

-Roberto Velasco, Mexico’s director for North American affairs, said on Twitter that two Mexicans were also wounded.

-Sundheim had spent decades on the staff at North Shore Congregation Israel, early on teaching at the congregation’s preschool and later serving as Events and B’nei Mitzvah Coordinator, “all of this with tireless dedication,” the congregation said in its statement announcing her death.
+Sundheim had spent decades on the staff at North Shore Congregation Israel, teaching at the congregation’s preschool and later coordinating events, “all of this with tireless dedication,” the congregation said in its statement announcing her death.

 “Jacki’s work, kindness and warmth touched us all,” the statement said.